IFMlab/ChemFlow/tutorial/TUTORIAL.rst

     LigFlow -p tutorial -l compounds.mol2

-In addition Lig\ *Flow* can be used to  build up a compound database with **advanced** charges such as AM1-BCC and RESP and their associated optimized structures, we'll see it's use latter to compute appropriate charges for the free energy calculations.
+In addition Lig\ *Flow* can be used to  build up a compound database with **advanced** charges such as AM1-BCC (--bcc) and RESP (--resp) and their associated optimized structures, we'll see it's use latter to compute appropriate charges for the free energy calculations.

 Since these calculations are computationally expensive we recomend the users to use a cluster/supercomputer.
-In the examples bellow we demonstrate how to derive the AM1-BCC and RESP charges using the two most widespread queueing systems in supercomputers (PBS and SLURM)
+In the examples bellow we demonstrate how to derive the AM1-BCC and RESP charges using the two most widespread queueing systems in supercomputers using --pbs for PBS or --slurm for SLURM).
+By Now, let's just generate **AM1-BCC** charges.

 .. code-block:: bash

-    LigFlow -p tutorial -l compounds.mol2 --bcc --pbs LigFlow -p tutorial -l compounds.mol2 --resp --slurm
+    LigFlow -p tutorial -l compounds.mol2 --bcc

 If a compound already exists in the ChemBase (Chem\ *Flow* database), Lig\ *Flow* won't compute the charges for this compound.